 Yeah, I think the beginning and the end.
 The beginning is so cold and we definitely have to set ourselves up, so hopefully we don't get ourselves in that situation.
 But the end, and the bigger mountains and more technical terrain in the first month, but the end, it's our longest section—it's a month.
 Yeah, that's going to be the one where we need to make it back before the rivers open, and the ice leaves, and the snow melts.

 A lot of people here in the south don't really understand why people go on these trips.
 They think they're sort of to become famous or for the glory.
 It doesn't really seem like that's the angle you guys are going for.

-SM: It's what we do; it's fun.
-It's a pretty amazing experience to be able to take 14 dogs and travel for 100–120 days with them.
+Sarah: It's what we do, it's fun.
+It's a pretty amazing experience to be able to take 14 dogs and travel for 100 to 120 days with them.
 For sure there's going to be storms, really, really cold days, but if we weren't doing this, we would be here dogsledding anyway and camping with friends and doing that type of stuff.
 So yeah, it's what we love to do.